monad-developers/kuru-terminal/qn-streams/README.md

+1. This readme is missing a mention of the WS server and message types
+2. Can we move the source code out of the `webhook/` folder and into this directory?

 # Kuru Quicknode Streams Webhook

 This folder contains the components needed to process and index KuruOrderBook contract events (Trade) using Quicknode Streams.